hahnec/plenopticam/docs/source/guide.rst

 ..
-Plenopticam documentation master file, created by sphinx-quickstart on Sun Mar 17 00:36:29 2019.
+PlenoptiCam documentation master file, created by sphinx-quickstart on Sun Mar 17 00:36:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.